AriFordsham/GHCWiki/safe-haskell.md

 >
 > It is up to C to decide what packages to trust; it is not a property of P.

 - A **module M from package P is trusted by a client C** iff

+  - Either all of these hold:

+    - The module was compiled with `-XSafe`
+    - All of M's direct `imports` are trusted by C
+  - Or all of these hold:

+    - The module was compiled with `-XTrustworthy`
+    - All of M's direct `safe imports` are trusted by C
     - Package P is trusted by C
-  - One of the following holds:

-    - The module was compiled with `-XSafe` and all of M's direct `imports` are trusted by C
-    - The module was compiled with `-XTrustworthy` and all of M's direct `safe imports` are trusted by C

 - When a client C compiles a module M with